 Initially, infected dogs will develop mild transient fever accompanied by leukopenia, followed by oculo-nasal discharge, fever, coughing, lethargy, reduced appetite, diarrhea and vomiting.
 In cases of CNS invasion neurological signs will appear such as muscle twitches (Myoclonus), convulsions with jaw chewing movements and partial or complete paralysis.
-The virus may also cause thickening of the footpads, leading to its nickname "hard pad disease" In milder cases, signs may be similar to other agents of canine infectious respiratory disease complex.
+The virus may also cause thickening of the footpads, leading to its nickname "hard pad disease" If infection occurs in a puppy before permanent dentition eruption, severe damage to the teeth can occur.
+In milder cases, signs may be similar to other agents of canine infectious respiratory disease complex.
 Subclinical infection with shedding may occur, depending on the level of host immunity.

 Early clinical findings may include lymphopenia and microscopic inclusions in stained WBCs and RBCs.
+At later stages, eosinophilic inclusion bodies can be seen in glial cells, neurons and other epithelial cells (respiratory, GI and urogenital tract).
 Laboratory findings and CFS analysis are often nonspecific.
 Multiple methods of detection increase diagnostic suspicion of CDV.
-Serological tests include inhouse IgM titers for detection of recent CDV infection or exposure (Biogal, Immunocomb), IFA and ELISA.
+Serological tests include in-house IgM titers for detection of recent CDV infection or exposure (Biogal, Immunocomb), IFA and ELISA.
 Antigen tests include, virus isolation, Immunohistochemistry, Immunochromatography and RNA Polymerase Chain Reaction2.
 Although virus isolation is the gold standard it requires specialized laboratories.
+Immunofluorescent techniques for CDV antigen on body tissues or blood can facilitate diagnosis but lack sensitivity.
 Considering the infectious potential and high mortality rates of the disease, the need for carrying out a rapid antemortem diagnosis of distemper is essential.
 The sensitivity, specificity and rapidity of molecular methods such PCRun, when compared with conventional methods, make molecular techniques preferable for CDV diagnosis3.